 Prior to joining Stewart Smith, Nancy was a partner at a well-respected insurance defense firm, where she represented a Fortune 100 corporation in high-profile litigation throughout the country on matters involving insurance coverage, premises security, products liability, premises liability, and pharmacist malpractice.
 In addition, she handled multi-district litigation involving talc exposure and mass tort litigation involving pharmaceutical drugs.
-Prior to that, Nancy worked at a boutique insurance coverage firm concentrating her practice in representing insurance companies and homeowners in environmental litigation arising from leaking underground storage tanks.
+Prior to that, Nancy worked at a boutique insurance coverage firm concentrating her practice in long tail environmental coverage claims arising from leaking underground storage tanks.

 Earlier in her career at a boutique insurance coverage firm, Nancy concentrated her practice on long-tail environmental coverage claims arising from underground storage tanks.

 Nancy is frequently invited to speak to insurance industry clients and allied professionals on key issues regarding subrogation and developing insurance laws.
 She also has participated on panels related to the advancement of women in the legal profession and promoting diversity within and outside the legal community.